How Date-Based Phases Affect Current Phase and Capitalisation

 P2 has no missing blocking gates.

-Phase P3 has a missing (blocking) gate.
+Phase P3 has a missing blocking gate.

 This shows:

-When blocking is enabled and the Current Phase is not itself blocked, the system advances only as far as the earliest phase with missing gates between the Current Phase and the Nominal Phase.
+When blocking is enabled and the Current Phase is not itself blocked, the system advances only as far as the earliest later phase with missing blocking gates between the Current Phase and the Nominal Phase.

 The project has not ended.